 3. Clear Goals: We’ve all sat in meetings that droned on and on as those in attendance discussed interesting yet irrelevant issues.
 In addition to adhering to a specific schedule, each meeting should be spent meeting reasonable and achievable goals each person is aware of before the meeting begins.
 This will help each person stay on task and focused on the prize: productivity and moving a project forward.

 4. Location, Location, Location: Not every meeting has to be face-to-face.
 With the advancements in technology, a productive meeting can be conducted between people in different states and even different countries.
 However, just because you can meet virtually doesn’t mean you should.
 There is value in an in-person meeting.
-First and foremost, it cuts down on the amount of distractions and multi-tasking.
+First and foremost, it cuts down on the number of distractions and multi-tasking.
 In addition, sharing space enhances collaboration and builds team spirit.
-A productive meeting is accomplished when the best “location” meets everyone’s scheduling needs and workload and ensure productivity.
+A productive meeting is accomplished when the best “location” meets everyone’s scheduling needs and workload and ensures productivity.